-Protocols a Forgery and also Plagiarized
+Protocols Is a Forgery and Also Plagiarized

-The Skeptic’s Dictionary says the Protocols are copied from a nineteenth century novel by Hermann Goedsche and “claims that a secret Jewish cabal is plotting to take over the world.”
+The Skeptic’s Dictionary says the Protocols are copied from a 19th century novel by Hermann Goedsche and “claims that a secret Jewish cabal is plotting to take over the world.”
 Goedsche was an anti-Semite and he wrote under the pseudonym of Sir John Retcliffe.

-But, Goedsche lifted the story from a French satirist and lawyer named Maurice Joly.
+But Goedsche lifted the story from a French satirist and lawyer named Maurice Joly.
 In 1864, Joly wrote a work of fiction entitled Dialogues in Hell Between Machiavelli and Montesquieu, in which he attacked Napoleon III’s ambitions to rule the world.

-According to the Anti-Defamation League “Sergei Nilus, a little-known Czarist official in Moscow, edited several editions of the Protocols, each with a different account of how he discovered the document.
+According to the Anti-Defamation League “Sergei Nilus, a little-known Czarist official in Moscow edited several editions of the Protocols, each with a different account of how he discovered the document.